richgel999/ufo_data/bin/anon_pdf.md

 *   [https://web.archive.org/web/20191010095840/http://www.waterufo.net/item.php?id=197](https://web.archive.org/web/20191010095840/http://www.waterufo.net/item.php?id=197)

-Note: Publisher of this account, to whom the Chilean source spoke to, was an Australian ufologist of reasonable quality who had vetted AU govt. sources properly previously.
+>**_Note_**: Publisher of this account, to whom the Chilean source spoke to, was an Australian ufologist of reasonable quality who had vetted AU govt. sources properly previously.

 **(PUBLIC DOMAIN)** - 1970 — Author William Torbitt (a pseudonym for David Copeland, a lawyer in Waco, TX) claims several intelligence community sources give him information on a group running counterintelligence operations for advanced aerospace (and possibly UAP-related) projects: the Defense Industrial Security Command and a CIA front company located in Switzerland Permindex.
 Torbitt claims DISC’s offices are at 3990 East Broad Street, Columbus, OH and Redstone Arsenal.